hyperledger/fabric/docs/source/enable_tls.rst

 or ``--cafile`` (for connections to orderer nodes).
 The corresponding error on the client side in these cases is the handshake error ``x509: certificate signed by unknown authority`` and ultimately connection failure with ``context deadline exceeded``.
+The problem may also be a Subject Alternative Names issue.
+In these cases the the handshake error on the client side will be ``tls: failed to verify certificate: x509: certificate is valid for <configured_SAN>, not <attempted_address>``.

 If you see the error message ``remote error: tls: bad certificate`` on the client side, it usually means that the TLS server has enabled client authentication and the server either did